This is the manifesto of enlightened individualism.

 Such as, he’s following a path based on other people’s criteria.

-There are advantagse to following what society deems as the “good” path.
+There are advantages to following what society deems as the “good” path: you do get recognition, you get a good job and a generally stable and “safe” life.

-But also disadvantages, which include some loss of individualism, and some limitations on your individual freedom of action and expression.
+And the disadvantages of “stable and safe” are huge.
+They include some loss of individualism, and some limitations on your personal freedom of action and expression.

-After all, anyone who’s been hired at Google needs to put up with Google’s notorious social determinism, and virtue signaling:
+After all, anyone who’s been hired at big-name Google has to put up with Google’s social determinism, and virtue signaling:

 Read more here, and keep on reading for one example of the “nobel prize trap”.